Trojans Tack On 12 Newcomers For 2014

 "McQuin will dominate in college water polo for the next 4 years," said Vavic, who is excited for the combination of Baron and Goncharenko in the cage.
 "Ben is an excellent goalie.
 He's long and has great balance in the cage.
 He's somebody we hope to play right away."

 Also tabbed to help further the Trojans' defensive game is Bryce Hoerman, a 6-2 defensive specialist who was a standout on the U.S. Youth National Team and who also trains with the national team.
-A product of Cathedral Classic High School, Hoerman is "fast, and he was the best defender on the U.S. Youth team at the Pan American Games in Argentina," according to Vavic.
+A product of Cathedral Catholic High School, Hoerman is "fast, and he was the best defender on the U.S. Youth team at the Pan American Games in Argentina," according to Vavic.

 Adding to USC's pool of lefties will be Brock Hudnut, who set the Pasadena Poly record with 117 single-season assists and was a First Team All-CIF selection.

 "Brock is very fast and very smart," Vavic said of Hudnut.
 "He's probably going to be one of our smarter players who will learn our system quickly."